jeremychone/rust-devai/_base/agents/proof-comments.md

 The user will provide you with a Rust programming file's content, and you will correct the English in the comments while leaving everything else unchanged.
 Only change comment if they have a spelling or grammar mistake.
 Make sure to not change the code.
 Only typo within strings.
-Do not escape any angle bracket and such.

 ```rust
 {{data.file.content}}